LION'S MANE

 Conclusion

-NERVE REGROWTH
+NERVE GROWTH

 Mechanism of Action

 NGF plays a crucial role in the development and maintenance of the nervous system.
-By stimulating NGF production, Lion’s Mane may enhance the growth and branching of nerve cells, facilitating the repair of damaged neurons and the formation of new neural connections.
+By stimulating NGF production, Lion’s Mane may enhance the growth and branching of nerve cells, potentially facilitating the repair of damaged neurons and the formation of new neural connections.
 [39]

 Potential Benefits for Neurological Conditions